PeytonRG/BootstrapToaster/README.md

 # bootstrap-toast.js
-Plug &amp; play generator for Bootstrap toasts
+Plug &amp; play generator for Bootstrap toasts.
+Documentation forthcoming.
+Until then, there are plenty of JSDoc comments :)